 Longing for a romantic island holiday?
 Don’t worry, we hear those tropical cocktails calling loud and clear.
-So, we’ve dodged the crowds and chased the sun along the Queensland coast to find ten dreamy islands that may have slipped under your holiday radar.
+So, we’ve dodged the crowds and chased the sun along the Queensland coast to find ten dreamy, romantic islands that may have slipped under your holiday radar.
 From Brisbane to the Great Barrier Reef, these low-key lovelies will have you swapping winter blues for sun-splashed beaches, stat.

 Press play on your Queensland beach holiday, island adventure, or romantic honeymoon or minimoon right here.
 No passport required.